Asymmetrical Crawling in Babies: Should You Be Concerned?

 Is asymmetrical crawling linked to autism?

 Asymmetrical crawling alone is not a sign of autism.
-However, autistic babies can sometimes crawl asymmetrically.
+However, children who are later diagnosed with ASD have sometimes been known to crawl asymmetrically as babies.
+In particular, gross motor delays and abnormal movements in infants have been linked to later autism diagnoses.
 If you are concerned that your baby may be showing signs of autism, it’s highly recommended that you look for other signs besides non-typical motor skills.

 Is asymmetrical crawling linked to cerebral palsy?